leonormes/retry/README.md

 # Retryer
 # Design Patterns in Typescript

 As with most things in development best practices, the design patterns suggested in OOP can be very powerful.
 They can also be overkill or just a waste of time, depending on the problem you are trying to solve or the code base you are working with.
-And, of course, they can just be misunderstood and done badly.
+And, of course, they can be misunderstood and done badly.

 Instead of trying to crowbar some patterns into a random part of the code-base, I looked for a genuine use case where the result would be of benefit.
 I needed a piece of code that was repeated in several places but with only slight differences in operation.
 I wanted to find a piece of functionality that could be clearly encapsulated and abstracted out to a pattern.
 Ah-ha, here we go...